ethux/ethux-ai/README.md

 ## Introduction

-ETHUX-AI aims to improve the way LLMs interact with tools and create workflows, by allowing them to write their actions and workflows in Python.
+ETHUX-AI aims to improve the way LLMs interact with tools and create workflows, by retrieving context relevant modules using RAG and allowing them to write their actions and workflows in Python.

-By encapsulating multiple functionalities within Python pip-packages or modules, ETHUX-AI enables LLMs to perform tasks using a more natural and expressive approach.
+By packaging multiple functionalities within Python pip-packages or modules, ETHUX-AI enables LLMs to perform tasks using code instead of tool calls.

+While using RAG to retrieve the right pacakges without to much context regarding available functions.

-In this README, we'll provide a more grounded and humble explanation of ETHUX-AI and its capabilities.
+In this README, we'll provide an explanation of ETHUX-AI and its capabilities.

+This project is inspired by: [Huggingface Blog Beating GAIA](https://huggingface.co/blog/beating-gaia)

 ## How It Works

-Each Python module in the `modules` directory encapsulates specific functionalities that LLMs can use to perform tasks.
-The system:
+Each Python module in the `modules` directory has its own specific functionalities that LLMs can use to perform tasks.
+The system is as follows:

-1. Retrieves relevant modules based on conversation context
+1. Retrieves relevant modules based on conversation context using RAG
 2. Allows the LLM to select appropriate functions
 3. Enables the LLM to write and execute Python workflows